fz172/fanfly/_posts/2026-07-21-post_wing_mount_part_5_ailerons.md

 ## Details

-After addressing the boost pump wiring issue, I went back to my normal program.
-The next task on the list was to install both ailerons.
+After addressing the boost pump wiring issue, I went back to my normal project list.
+The next task was to install both ailerons.

-The install was pretty straightforward with a few tweak points.
+The installation was pretty straightforward, with a few tweak points.

 ### Bolts and Washers

-Each aileron is connected to the wing through 2 AN4 bolts via hinges.
-On the outboard hinge, when I moved the aileron up and down the aileron hinge rubs against the wing hinge.
+Each aileron is connected to the wing by two AN4 bolts through the hinges.
+On the outboard hinge, when I moved the aileron up and down, the aileron hinge rubbed against the wing hinge.

-The rubbing is so slight, it's just 1 millimeter or less clearance needed between the two ailerons.
+The rubbing was so slight that only about 1 millimeter or less of clearance was needed between the two hinges.

 ![](https://lh3.googleusercontent.com/pw/AP1GczPYQvtmfQQKBefhNCc3qb3wvoQdnkQFzz7cZ4dGQe1g7Lg9mA1jMmipQIxvp_-5bL8XgWV5qc0QmIQCwd-GNAJ-x0ZsdfwI5hUT3Igb6vwVzS4IqO3KPeB0nnB-YOC5Z_J5aDJaW1VtfSByVmUNoOZ_vA=w3166-h2374-s-no-gm?authuser=0)

-I played with adding/removing washers between the hinges to get the clearance needed.
-On the instruction, it says I need a thin AN4 washer bewteen the two hinges.
-I ended up using a thin washer and a normal washer.
+I experimented with adding and removing washers between the hinges to achieve the necessary clearance.
+The instructions said I needed a thin AN4 washer between the two hinges.
+I ended up using one thin washer and one standard washer.

 Everything else was easy.
-No more rubbing, clearance was good, so I torqued down both AN4 bolts to secure the aileron.
+There was no more rubbing, and the clearance was good, so I torqued both AN4 bolts to secure the aileron.

 ### Torque Tubes

-Then I installed the torque tube linking the aileron to the main bell crank inside the wing.
+Then I installed the torque tube that links the aileron to the main bell crank inside the wing.

-I tried to get the screw started connecting the torque tube and the rod end on the aileron.
-But I couldn't fit my finger into the small hole to hold the rod end.
-I'm sure some people can do it, but I decided to just take off the aileron to get more room.
+I tried to start the screw that connects the torque tube to the rod end on the aileron, but I could not fit my finger into the small hole to hold the rod end.
+I’m sure some people can do it, but I decided to remove the aileron to gain more room.

-So I removed the bolts I just torqued and took the aileron off the airplane, connected the torque tube by just a thread, then put the aileron back.
+So I removed the bolts I had just torqued, took the aileron off the airplane, connected the torque tube with only a few threads engaged, and then put the aileron back.

-Then I connected the other end of the torque tube to the bell crank throught he wing's inspection hatch.
-There were no access issues here, so the work finished pretty quickly.
+Then I connected the other end of the torque tube to the bell crank through the wing’s inspection hatch.
+There were no access issues there, so the work was finished fairly quickly.

-Thirdly, I connected the long torque tube in the wing to the control stick's rod end.
-This completes the entire control stick -> aileron torque tubing.
+Next, I connected the long torque tube in the wing to the control stick’s rod end.
+This completed the entire control stick-to-aileron torque tube linkage.

-I did the same on the left side after the right side is finished.
+I did the same on the left side after finishing the right side.

 ### Fine Tuning for Later

-With the torque tubes connected, I moved he control surfaces up/down to ensure the movement is smooth and no weird noises were heard.
+With the torque tubes connected, I moved the control surfaces up and down to ensure that the movement was smooth and that there were no unusual noises.

-I corase adjusted the tubes so that the control sticks are at the neutral position when the ailerons are flush with the wing.
-I have not measured the actual movement range.
-Nor have I torqued the set screws.
-I will do that later when final rigging.
+I roughly adjusted the tubes so that the control sticks were at the neutral position when the ailerons were flush with the wing.
+I have not measured the actual movement range, nor have I torqued the set screws.
+I will do that later during final rigging.

 But for now, I have all my control surfaces on the airplane!